aws-amplify/amplify-android-samples/PhotoSharing/README.md

 ### Provision AWS backend resources using Amplify Admin UI

-1. Open Admin UI
+1. Open Amplify Studio

 - Sign in to the AWS Management Console and open AWS Amplify.
 Choose **Create app backend**.
 - Enter a name for your app (i.e. PhotoSharing), and choose **Confirm deployment**.
 This deploys a default **staging** backend environment.
 - On the application information page, choose the **Backend environments** tab.
-- Choose **Open Admin UI**.
+- Choose **Launch Studio**.
 This automatically logs you in to the Admin UI.

 If you already have an existing backend environment, you can enable the Admin UI from the console.